How to copy text and images from a web page

 Tip: When pasting text into a program such as Microsoft Word that supports formatting, the format, font, and layout of the text may be copied along with the text.
 If you want to copy text without the formatting, use the paste special or paste text feature of the program you're pasting the text into.

 To save an image, right-click any image on a website to view the properties menu for that image, as shown below.
-If you wish to copy that image into another document, click the Copy image option from the menu.
-If you wish to save the image file to your computer, so it can be used or uploaded elsewhere choose the Save image as option.
+If you want to copy that image into another document, click the Copy image option from the menu.
+If you want to save the image file to your computer, so it can be used or uploaded elsewhere choose the Save image as option.

-If you selected the Save image as option a Save As window will open, allowing you to select where to save the image and to change the name of the image file.
+If you selected the Save image as option a Save As window shown be shown, allowing you to select where to save the image and to change the name of the image file.
 Click the Save button to save the image to your computer.

 Notice: Some web pages may disable the right-click ability or have their page setup that prevents copying images using the above method.